CareenNaitore/Snakemake_project/script.folder/README.md

    4 determining how many target genes has been identified in both software

- Functional annotation was conducted by BLAST2GO SOFTWARE (Visual basic softwrare)
+ Functional annotation was conducted by BLAST2GO SOFTWARE (Visual basic software)